ianstormtaylor/slate/docs/guides/using-plugins.md

 }
 ```

-And finally, we can make our app code clearer:
+And now we can make our app code much clearer for the next person who reads it:

 ```js
 const MARKS = {